Exodus 8

 Notes

 הֶעָרֹב ("the swarm," vv.
-21-31) — The identity of this plague creature is one of the most debated translation questions in Exodus.
-The Hebrew word עָרֹב comes from the root עָרַב, which means "to mix, to mingle."
-The word thus literally means "the mixture" or "the mixed swarm."
-The BSB, KJV, and most English translations render it "flies" or "swarms of flies," but the Hebrew text never specifies flies.
+21-31) — The identity of this plague creature is debated.
+The Hebrew word עָרֹב comes from the root עָרַב, "to mix, to mingle," so it literally means "the mixture" or "the mixed swarm."
+Most English translations render it "flies" or "swarms of flies," but the Hebrew text never specifies flies.
 The Septuagint translates it as kunomuia ("dog-fly"), a biting insect.
-The Midrash (Exodus Rabbah 11:2) interprets it as a mixture of various wild animals and beasts.
-Josephus describes it as a swarm of diverse creatures.
-My translation retains "the swarm" to preserve the Hebrew's ambiguity — the text emphasizes the devastating mixture rather than identifying a single species.
+The Midrash (Exodus Rabbah 11:2) interprets it as a mixture of wild animals, and Josephus describes it as a swarm of diverse creatures.
+The translation here retains "the swarm" to preserve the Hebrew's ambiguity.

 וְהִפְלֵיתִי בַיּוֹם הַהוּא אֶת אֶרֶץ גֹּשֶׁן ("I will set apart the land of Goshen on that day," v.
 22) — The Hiphil of פָּלָה means "to distinguish, to make wonderful, to set apart."
 This is the first explicit statement that God will protect Israel in Goshen while judging Egypt.
-The distinction between Israel and Egypt will become a defining feature of the remaining plagues (Exodus 9:4, Exodus 9:26, Exodus 10:23, Exodus 11:7).
-The theological point is critical: the plagues are not indiscriminate natural disasters but targeted divine acts that distinguish between those who belong to God and those who oppose him.
+That distinction becomes a defining feature of the remaining plagues (Exodus 9:4, Exodus 9:26, Exodus 10:23, Exodus 11:7).
+The plagues are not random calamities but targeted judgments that mark a boundary between those who belong to God and those who oppose him.

 וְשַׂמְתִּי פְדֻת בֵּין עַמִּי וּבֵין עַמֶּךָ ("I will set a redemption between my people and your people," v.
 23) — The Hebrew word פְּדוּת means "redemption, ransom, distinction."
-The BSB follows the LXX and Vulgate in reading "distinction" (as if from a different root), but the Masoretic Text reads פְּדֻת — "redemption."
-If the MT is correct, God is saying he will place a "redemption" — a protective ransom — between his people and Pharaoh's people.
-The choice of this word is theologically suggestive: what separates Israel from Egypt is not ethnicity or geography but redemption.
-God's act of sparing his people is itself an act of פְּדוּת, foreshadowing the ultimate redemption at the sea and the Passover lamb.
+Many translations follow the LXX and Vulgate in reading "distinction" (as if from a different root), but the Masoretic Text reads פְּדֻת, "redemption."
+If the MT is correct, God is saying that he will place a protective redemption between his people and Pharaoh's people.
+The point is suggestive: what separates Israel from Egypt is not merely ethnicity or geography, but redemption.

 תּוֹעֲבַת מִצְרַיִם ("an abomination to the Egyptians," v.
-26) — Moses objects to Pharaoh's first compromise (sacrifice within the land) on practical grounds.
-The word תּוֹעֵבָה ("abomination, detestable thing") is strong — it denotes something that provokes horror and revulsion.
+26) — Moses objects to Pharaoh's first compromise, sacrifice within the land, on practical grounds.
+The word תּוֹעֵבָה ("abomination, detestable thing") is strong.
 What would be abominable to the Egyptians about Israelite sacrifices?
-Several possibilities have been proposed: (1) the Israelites sacrificed cattle, sheep, and goats, animals that the Egyptians held sacred or associated with their gods (cf. Genesis 46:34, where shepherds are called "an abomination to the Egyptians"); (2) the manner of slaughter — the Egyptians had specific ritual requirements that differed from Israelite practice; (3) the religious offense of sacrificing to a foreign deity within Egyptian territory.
-Moses' argument is shrewd: he frames the request not as religious disobedience but as a matter of Egyptian sensibility.
+Several possibilities have been proposed: (1) the Israelites sacrificed cattle, sheep, and goats, animals the Egyptians held sacred or associated with their gods (cf. Genesis 46:34); (2) the manner of slaughter differed from Egyptian ritual practice; (3) sacrificing to a foreign deity within Egyptian territory would itself have been offensive.
+Moses' argument is shrewd: he frames the request not as religious defiance but as a matter of Egyptian sensibility.

 הַשְׁכֵּם בַּבֹּקֶר וְהִתְיַצֵּב לִפְנֵי פַרְעֹה הִנֵּה יוֹצֵא הַמָּיְמָה ("Rise early in the morning and station yourself before Pharaoh — behold, he goes out to the water," v.
 20) — This is the same instruction given for the first plague (Exodus 7:15).
-Pharaoh's morning visit to the Nile was likely a ritual act — the Nile was deified in Egypt as the god Hapi, and the pharaoh may have performed morning ablutions or devotions at the river.
-God sends Moses to confront Pharaoh at the very site of his pagan worship, interrupting his devotion to a false god with the demand of the true God.
+Pharaoh's morning visit to the Nile was likely a ritual act.
+The Nile was deified in Egypt as the god Hapi, and Pharaoh may have performed ablutions or devotions at the river.
+God sends Moses to confront Pharaoh at the site of that worship.

-Pharaoh's three compromises in this passage reveal his negotiating strategy.
+Pharaoh's compromises in this passage reveal his strategy.
 First: "sacrifice within the land" (v.
-25) — worship your God, but stay in Egypt under my authority.
+25), that is, worship your God but remain in Egypt under my authority.
 Moses refuses.
 Second: "go, but not far" (v.
-28) — you may leave, but remain within my reach.
-Pharaoh also adds הַעְתִּירוּ בַּעֲדִי ("plead for me"), revealing that his bargaining is driven by suffering, not conviction.
-Each of these compromises attempts to maintain some measure of control over Israel.
-The pattern is familiar in the plague narrative: Pharaoh yields just enough to seek relief but never enough to genuinely release his grip.
+28), that is, leave but remain within my reach.
+Pharaoh also adds הַעְתִּירוּ בַּעֲדִי ("plead for me"), showing that his bargaining is driven by suffering, not conviction.
+He yields enough to seek relief, but never enough to surrender control.

 אַל יֹסֵף פַּרְעֹה הָתֵל ("let Pharaoh not continue to deceive," v.
 29) — The verb הָתַל means "to mock, deceive, deal deceitfully."
-Moses directly accuses Pharaoh of deception — not merely of changing his mind but of deliberately playing false.
-The word carries connotations of mockery and trickery.
-Moses has learned from the frog episode that Pharaoh's word under pressure is worthless.
-This accusation is remarkably bold for a man standing before the most powerful ruler in the ancient world, and it shows how Moses' confidence has grown since his initial reluctance at the burning bush (Exodus 3:11, Exodus 4:10).
+Moses directly accuses Pharaoh of deception, not merely of changing his mind but of acting in bad faith.
+Moses has learned from the frog episode that Pharaoh's word under pressure cannot be trusted.
+The exchange also shows how far Moses has come since his reluctance at the burning bush (Exodus 3:11, Exodus 4:10).

 עָרֹב כָּבֵד ("a heavy swarm," v.
-24) — The adjective כָּבֵד ("heavy, severe") is from the same root as the verb used for Pharaoh hardening his heart (הִכְבִּיד).
-The wordplay is deliberate: God sends a "heavy" swarm, and Pharaoh responds by making his heart "heavy."
-The plague's weight is matched by the weight of Pharaoh's obstinacy.
+24) — The adjective כָּבֵד ("heavy, severe") comes from the same root as the verb used for Pharaoh hardening his heart (הִכְבִּיד).
+The wordplay is deliberate: God sends a "heavy" swarm, and Pharaoh answers with a "heavy" heart.

 לֹא נִשְׁאַר אֶחָד ("not one remained," v.
-31) — The completeness of the removal is emphasized: not a single creature from the swarm was left.
-This detail heightens the miracle and deepens Pharaoh's guilt.
-The relief was total, the evidence of God's power undeniable — and still Pharaoh hardened his heart.
+31) — The removal is complete: not a single creature from the swarm is left.
+The relief is total, and Pharaoh's refusal is therefore all the more culpable.

 וַ/יַּכְבֵּד פַּרְעֹה אֶת לִבּוֹ גַּם בַּפַּעַם הַזֹּאת ("Pharaoh made his heart heavy this time also," v.
-32) — The narrator notes גַּם בַּפַּעַם הַזֹּאת ("also this time"), marking the pattern as established and deliberate.
-Pharaoh's hardening is not a single decision but a habit, a pattern that grows more entrenched with each repetition.
-The moral trajectory is clear: each act of hardening makes the next one easier, until eventually God confirms the direction Pharaoh has chosen for himself.
+32) — The narrator notes גַּם בַּפַּעַם הַזֹּאת ("also this time"), marking the pattern as deliberate.
+Pharaoh's hardening is not a single decision but a habit that grows more settled with repetition.
+Each act of hardening makes the next easier, until God confirms the course Pharaoh has chosen.

 Interpretations

 The hardening of Pharaoh's heart in this chapter raises the long-debated question of divine sovereignty and human responsibility.
 In Exodus 8, every instance of hardening is attributed to Pharaoh himself: he "made his heart heavy" (vv.
 15, 32) or his heart "was firm" (v.
 19).
-It is not until Exodus 9:12 that the text says "the LORD hardened Pharaoh's heart."
-Reformed interpreters (following Augustine and Calvin) argue that even Pharaoh's self-hardening is ultimately under God's sovereign control, since God had predicted it in advance (Exodus 3:19, Exodus 4:21) and the text says everything happened "just as the LORD had said."
-Arminian and Wesleyan interpreters emphasize the sequence: Pharaoh freely hardened his own heart first, and only after repeated self-hardening did God confirm the trajectory by hardening Pharaoh's heart himself.
-On this reading, God's hardening is a judicial act that ratifies a choice Pharaoh had already made.
-Both traditions agree that Pharaoh was morally responsible for his refusal; the debate concerns the ultimate cause behind that responsibility.
+Not until Exodus 9:12 does the text say that "the LORD hardened Pharaoh's heart."
+Reformed interpreters (following Augustine and Calvin) argue that even Pharaoh's self-hardening remains under God's sovereign control, since God had predicted it in advance (Exodus 3:19, Exodus 4:21) and the text says events unfolded "just as the LORD had said."
+Arminian and Wesleyan interpreters emphasize the sequence: Pharaoh hardened his own heart first, and only after repeated self-hardening did God confirm that course by hardening his heart himself.
+On that reading, God's hardening is a judicial act ratifying a choice Pharaoh had already made.
+Both traditions agree that Pharaoh was morally responsible for his refusal; the debate concerns the deeper cause of that responsibility.